PROGRAM CONTACT INFORMATION

 In addition, students must complete a minimum of 15 credits and no more than 24 credits before applying for candidacy.
 Completed credits must include the following courses:

-Transfer credits cannot be used to fulfill the 15 credits needed to apply for candidacy.
-Students must be admitted to candidacy in order to progress beyond 24 credits in the department and prior to enrolling in 794 – Counseling Practicum.
-The department grants or denies candidacy through a full-faculty vote after close review of students’ progress.
-Additional criteria are outlined in the department’s student handbook.
+- Transfer credits cannot be used to fulfill the 15 credits needed to apply for candidacy.
+Students must be admitted to candidacy in order to progress beyond 24 credits in the department and prior to enrolling in 794 Counseling Practicum.

 700 3 Professional Identity and Ethics